testerpce/mlx_whisper_expt/README.md

 # Audio Transcription Experiment using Whisper
 This code is a small experiment to record audio and transcribe it using Whisper.
+Currently it doesn't use mlx.
+It just uses huggingface models to transcribe.

 ## Running the Code
 To run the code, use the following command: